RetroDECK/ES-DE/INSTALL-DEV.md

 ## Building on Haiku

+Note that support for Haiku is currently experimental as the operating system itself is experimental.
+When OS updates are rolled out things may break in ES-DE or they could make the application crash.
+The video player also behaves erratic and the platform does not provide 3D acceleration meaning performance may not be that great.
+Apart from that most things should work fine.

-Note that support for Haiku is currently very experimental, for instance the video player behaves a bit erratic and the PDF viewer doesn't work at all.
-You'll also need to run a recent nightly Haiku release to build ES-DE as using R1/beta4 will not work.
+You'll need to run a recent nightly Haiku release to build ES-DE as using R1/beta4 will not work.
+At the moment there is also no packaging support (i.e. for ES-DE specifically), so you'll need to run ES-DE from the build directory.

+If running Haiku in KVM/Qemu, make sure to use SATA storage intead of VirtIO storage as you may otherwise experience stability issues and filesystem corruption.

 Use pkgman to install the required dependencies:
 ```
-pkgman install cmake gettext curl_devel harfbuzz_devel freeimage_devel pugixml_devel libsdl2_devel libgit2_devel freetype_devel ffmpeg_devel
+pkgman install cmake gettext curl_devel harfbuzz_devel freeimage_devel pugixml_devel libsdl2_devel libgit2_devel freetype_devel ffmpeg_devel poppler24_devel
 ```

 To clone the ES-DE source repository, run the following: